akeneo/pim-api-docs/content/guides/erp-connection/step1-who-is-your-connector-for.md

 :::

 :::info
-In the PIM, product information that comes from the ERP are usually stored in dedicated **read only** attributes and in a specific **attribute group**.
+In the PIM, product information that comes from the ERP is usually stored in dedicated **read-only** attributes and in a specific **attribute group**.
 This allows Julia to have the information at her fingertips without the risk of mixing it with her own PIM product information.
 :::